Modern Greek ‘artistic’ music: schools, movements, interactions

 Virvidakis, S. and Lekkas, D., 2003, ‘Dialectic contrasts and syntheses in the area of philosophy and history of art’, in Lekkas, D. (ed.)
 Arts II: Review of Greek Music and Dance, Volume I, Dialectic Correlations – The Theory of Greek Music, Patra: Greek Open University, 51-82.

-Tsarmpas, G., 2003, ‘Greek songs prior to the appearance of discography’, in Tsampras, G and Grapsas, N., ‘The history of modern Greek songs’, in Lekkas, D. (ed.)
+Tsarmpas, G., 2003, ‘Greek songs prior to the appearance of discography’, in Tsarmpas, G and Grapsas, N., ‘The history of modern Greek songs’, in Lekkas, D. (ed.)
 Arts II: Review of Greek Music and Dance, Volume III, Greek Music in Praxis: Folk Tradition – Modern Times, Patra: Greek Open University, 424-9.

 Xanthoudakis, Ch., 1999, ‘Modern Greek Artistic Music’, in Greek Educational Encyclopedia, Volume 28: Theatre, Music, Dance, Athens, Ekdotiki Athinon.